 - where there is a genuinely intractable dispute (for example, where one person refuses to negotiate);

 - where a person would be unduly prejudiced or adversely affected if another person became aware of the intention to start a case (for example, where there is a genuine concern that the other person would attempt to defeat the claim if they had this prior knowledge);

 - where a time limitation is close to expiring;

-- where there has been a previous application about the same issue or subject in the last 12 months; and
+- where there has been a previous application about the same issue or subject in the past 12 months; and

-- where there is a genuine dispute about either the existence of a de facto relationship, or whether a party’s choice to agree to the jurisdiction of the Family Law Act 1975 (Cth) in relation to the property or maintenance of a party to a de facto relationship should be set aside.
+- where there is a genuine dispute about either the existence of a de facto relationship, or whether a party’s choice to agree to the jurisdiction of the Act in relation to the property or maintenance of a party to a de facto relationship should be set aside.

 Finally, another factor parties need to be aware of is cost.
-In some cases, it is a better use of legal fees for a party to instruct their legal representative to prepare court documents to commence litigation and force the other party to also put their position before the court; rather than to continue to spend money on correspondence, pre-action procedures and negotiations where there is no prospect of settlement in sight.
-However, parties should be aware that when Orders are made by the Court during the proceedings, parties must comply with the Orders and this usually involves assistance by their legal representative.
-If there are many issues before the Court, the costs of running the litigation can increase quite quickly.
+In some cases, it is a better use of legal fees for a party to instruct their legal representative to prepare court documents to start litigation and force the other party to also put their position before the court, than it is to continue to spend money on correspondence, pre-action procedures and negotiations where there is no prospect of settlement.
+However, parties should be aware that when orders are made by the court during the proceedings, parties must comply with the orders and this usually involves help from their legal representative.
+If there are many issues before the court, the costs of running the litigation can increase quite quickly.
 Furthermore, there are some filing fees and court costs involved in the proceedings that cannot be avoided.